duneroadrunner/scpptool/README.md

 ##### Lifetime annotation implementation caveats

 (Note, that at the time of writing, implementation of lifetime safety enforcement is not complete.
 Safety can be subverted through, for example, cyclic references with user-defined destructors, or using a type-erased function container to neutralize lifetime annotation specified restrictions, etc..
-Also note that the process of adding lifetime annotated elements to the SaferCPlusPlus library is still in progress.)
+Also note that while the most essential elements are already available, the process of adding lifetime annotated elements to the SaferCPlusPlus library is still in progress.)

 ##### third party lifetime annotations